-1ST PHASE

-1st submission deadline

-November 19 2024

-Business plan

-- Required chapters:

-- Executive Summarv

-- Product/Service

-- Founders

-Remember to integrate sustainability aspects into your business plan chapters.

-2ND PHASE

-2nd submission deadline

-February 18 2025

-Business plan

-- Required chapters:

-- Executive Summary

-- Product/Service

-- Founders

-- Market analysis

-- Marketing

-Remember to integrate sustainability aspects into your business plan chapters.

-3RD PHASE

-1st submission deadline

-May 20 2025

-Business plan

-- Required chapters:

-- Executive Summary

-- Product/Service

-- Founders

-- Market analysis Marketing

-- Business and organisation Financial plan and financing

-- Remember to integrate sustainability aspects into your business plan chapters.

-- Required content:

-- Overview

-- · Canvas

-- Outlook

-- Description of segments

-Remember to integrate sustainability aspects into the description of your nine Canvas-segments.

-Ten final teams pitch in front of a jury of experts who select the winning team.
+1ST PHASE 2ND PHASE 3RD PHASE Ist submission deadline 2nd submission deadline 1st submission deadline November 19 2024 February 18 2025 May 20 2025 Business plan Required chapters: • Executive Summary • Product/Service • Founders Remember to integrate sustainability aspects into your business plan chapters.
+Business plan Required chapters: Executive Summary Product/Service Founders Market analysis Marketing Remember to integrate sustainability aspects into your business plan chapters.
+Business plan Required chapters: • Executive Summary • Product/Service • Founders • Market analysis • Marketing • Business and organisation • Financial plan and financing Remember to integrate sustainability aspects into your business plan chapters.
+Business Model Canvas Business Model Canvas Business Model Canvas Required content: Required content: Required content: • Overview • Overview • Overview • Canvas • Canvas • Canvas • Outlook • Outlook • Outlook • Description of segments • Description of segments • Description of segments Remember to integrate sustainability Remember to integrate sustainability Remember to integrate sustainability aspects into the description of your nine aspects into the description of your aspects into the description of your Canvas-segments.
+Canvas-segments.
+Canvas-segments.
+Award Ten final teams pitch in front of a jury of experts who select the winning team.
 The top 10 teams from the jury session will also pitch in front of the audience at the award ceremony.
-After a live vote, one team will receive the Audience Award.

-- Prize money winning team: 10,000 EUR - Prize money Audience Award: 1,000 EUR

-- Required content:

-- · Overview

-- · Canvas

-- Outlook

-- · Description of segments

-Remember to integrate sustainability aspects into the description of your Canvas-segments.

-Ten final teams pitch in front of a jury of experts who select the winning team.
+After a live vote, one team will receive the Audience Award. • Prize money winning team: 10,000 EUR • Prize money Audience Award: 1,000 EUR Award Ten final teams pitch in front of a jury of experts who select the winning team.
 The top 10 teams from the jury session will also pitch in front of the audience at the award ceremony.
+After a live vote, one team will receive the Audience Award. • Prize money winning team: 15,000 EUR • Prize money Audience Award: 2,000 EUR Award Ten final teams in the categories BPW Plan and BPW Canvas and BPW Sustainability pitch in front of a jury of experts who se- lect the winning team of the third phase as well as the winning team of the BPW Sus- tainability Award.
+The top 10 teams from the jury session will also pitch in front of an audience at the award ceremony.
 After a live vote, one team will receive the Audience Award.
+In the third phase, we will award the BPW Sustainability Award.
+The application is automatic for all submissions in the third phase.
+The winning team will be determined in the 3rd jury session.

-- Prize money winning team: 15,000 EUR - Prize money Audience Award: 2,000 EUR
+Prize money winning team: 20,000 EUR

+Prize money Audience Award: 3,000 EUR

+Presentation Sustainability Award